-The benefit claims balance also includes accruals for Primary Care Benefit (PCB) which are actuarially estimated as of December, 2019.
+The benefit claims balance includes DCPM and testing package paid to PRC.
+It also includes accruals for Primary Care Benefit (PCB) which are actuarially estimated as of December, 2019.
 The same are expected to be paid on the basis of the existing policy on payment of the PCB PFPR (per family payment rate).